splunk/public-o11y-docs/apm/apm-spans-traces/service-centric-views.rst

 * :strong:`Dependency time`
 * :strong:`Top endpoints`- Top endpoints shows up to 5 endpoints for the service.
 Use the search field to search for specific endpoints.
 Use the sort drop-down list to change how endpoints are sorted.
 Select :guilabel:`Explore in APM` to navigate to Endpoint Performance.

+..  image:: /_images/apm/spans-traces/service-centric-view-endpoints.png
+    :width: 95%
+    :alt: This screenshot shows the top endpoints for a service in the service-centric view.

 Logs
 ------------

 The :guilabel:`Logs` section shows unhandled, exception, traceback, and stacktrace logs.
 See :ref:`configure-service-view` for steps to modify the logs that are displayed.

+..  image:: /_images/apm/spans-traces/service-centric-view-logs.png
+    :width: 95%
+    :alt: This screenshot shows the logs for a service in the service-centric view.

 Runtime
 -------------